Online Bidding Algorithms for Return-on-Spend Constrained Advertisers: Introduction

-Our work is also related to the \emph{learning to bid in repeated auctions} literature, e.g.~\cite{borgs2007dynamics, weed2016online,Feng18,balseiro2019learning,BFG21,Nedelec22,Noti21,HZFOW20}.
-However, these papers focus on utility-maximizing agents with at most one constraint, e.g., \cite{balseiro2019learning} considers a budget constraint.
+The problem of \emph{learning to bid in repeated auctions} has been widely studied in both academia and industry, e.g.~\cite{borgs2007dynamics, weed2016online,Feng18,BFG21,Nedelec22,Noti21,HZFOW20}.
+These papers mainly abstract the problem of learning to bid as contextual bandits but do not incorporate constraints into them.
+Beyond this, there have been some work on bidding under budget constraints, e.g., \cite{balseiro2019learning, AWLZHD22}, however, these papers focus on utility-maximizing agents with at most one constraint. \cite{CCRKS22} also considers multiple different constraints in online bidding algorithms, however, they directly add a regularizer of one non-packing constraint in the objective and apply the standard dual mirror descent approach to design the algorithms.
+Their regret bound is measured against this relaxed objective, whereas ours is relative to the adaptive optimal benchmark.

 Finally, loosely related work includes the AdWords problem~\cite{mehta2007adwords, devanur2009adwords}, which focuses on budget management for multiple bidders to maximize the seller's revenue; in contrast, we focus on the design of online bidding algorithms for a single auto-bidder with RoS and budget constraints.